Last Updated on December 17, 2021 by Jim Ferri

 Following each session are the included meals, which can only be described as heavenly.
 They are eaten together, family style, on a long table in the dining room.
 After just a few meals, everyone really gets to know each other and becomes like family.

 Breakfast usually consists of tea and coffee, eggs, freshly made fruit salad, hot roti, and curd.
 Dinner is always different with a selection of delicious Sri Lankan dishes like pumpkin curry, fresh grilled tuna, dhal, and numerous vegetables.
-The meals are always filling, nutritious, and most importantly, delicious.
+The meals the Villa de Zoysa yoga retreat in Sri Lanka are always filling, nutritious, and most importantly, delicious.

 Ten minutes in the other direction is Galle, where you can find the bus station with connections to all other areas of Sri Lanka.
 The Dutch built Galle City and the Galle Fort, which is now a world heritage site.
 The fort is filled with European-style cobbled streets lined with shops and restaurants and numerous boutique hotels.
-You can walk along the water, taking in the sights such as the beautiful lighthouse and
+You can walk along the water, taking in the sights such as the beautiful lighthouse, a 300-year old Buddhist Temple, and a nearby tea plantation.

 A Yoga Retreat for Serenity and Relaxation